rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 As a result, in order to improve occupancy, you may consider:

 - reducing per-thread register usage,
-- tuning your launch configuration,
+- reduce shared memory usage,
-- reduce shared memory usage.
+- tuning your launch configuration.

 I will only cover the first item in depth, as my experience with [launch_bounds](https://docs.Nvidia.com/cuda/cuda-c-programming-guide/index.html?highlight=launch%2520bounds#launch-bounds) is limited, and I decided not to talk too much about shared memory in this blog.
 I still briefly mention it in the "[Do not use `Kokkos::MDRangePolicy`](#kokkos-specific-do-not-use-kokkosmdrangepolicy)" section.